ApolloTang/mynote--misc/things-2-memorize-content/dev/python/pyenv/pyenv-cheat-sheet.md

 | pyenv global  | ~/.pyenv/version     |
 | System Python | ? |

+## Path to current python

-To see the actual path of the current used python, you can run the following:
+To see the actual path of the currently used python, you can run the following:

 ```
 $ pyenv which python
 /Users/<user>/.pyenv/versions/3.10.6/bin/python
 ```